Pram26aug/ABC-Smart-Watch/Userguide.md

 To use your ABC Watch, you need to pair your Watch with phones running ```Android 4.4``` and above.
 Setup assistants on your phone and Watch work together to help you pair and set up your ABC Watch.
 Before you start, charge your watch and phone, then follow these steps:

-o	On the watch: Select language, then scroll down to find the watch name.
+*	On the watch: Select language, then scroll down to find the watch name.

-o	On the phone: Open the ```XYZ OS by Google app``` and tap Get Started.
+*	On the phone: Open the ```XYZ OS by Google app``` and tap Get Started.
 Select your watch name.
 Allow Bluetooth to connect to your watch.

-o	A pairing code will appear on your watch and phone.
+*	A pairing code will appear on your watch and phone.
 Confirm that they match.

-o	You’ll see a confirmation message once your watch is paired.
+*	You’ll see a confirmation message once your watch is paired.
 This can take a few minutes.

 Follow the onscreen instructions on your phone and watch to complete pairing and setup.